OSGConnect/OUTDATED-tutorial-makeflow-detachmaster/README.md

     19150584.0   dbala           4/1  11:54   0+00:00:40 I  0   0.0  condor.sh fibonacci.bash 20 > fib.20.out
     19150585.0   dbala           4/1  11:54   0+00:00:20 I  0   0.0  condor.sh fibonacci.bash 10 > fib.10.out

 The above output shows that the master is running and the two workers are waiting in the queue.
-The makeflow execution is a local condor job so it starts quickly.
+The Makeflow execution is a local condor job so it starts quickly.
 The two workers that run Rules 1 and 2 are distributed on OSG machines and they are waiting for resources.
 The jobs would complete in few minutes.

 ## Summary